farao-community/farao-community.github.io/pages/docs/gse/installation.md

 Below is the installation guide of FARAO GSE from its sources.

-FARAO GSE is is currently only available on Linux, because there is no load-flow engine that runs on Windows currently integrated in PowSyBl framework.
+FARAO GSE is currently only available on Linux, because there is no load-flow engine that runs on Windows currently integrated in PowSyBl framework.

 ## Requirements